Deekzzyy/obc_SpaceX_WebSite/README.md

 # About the project (Sobre o projeto)

-A simple site made with olny CSS and HTML to improve skills.
+A simple site made with only CSS and HTML to improve skills.
 <br>
 (Um site simples feito somente com CSS e HTML para melhorar as skills.)